 When you re-enter Thailand with the permit, make sure that the immigration officer knows you are in possession of it by either opening your passport to the re-entry stamp or by pointing to the visa.

-It may seem excessive, but you really want to avoid any issues, fines, or fees.
-If the immigration officer misses the stamp and you’re not vigilant, your visa will be revoked and you’ll be responsible for paying the 500 THB-per-day overstay fee, so take care!
+If the immigration officer misses the stamp, your visa will be revoked and you’ll be responsible for paying the 500 THB-per-day overstay fee, so take care!

 When returning to the kingdom, always write your re-entry permit number on any immigration forms or questionnaires.
 This will ensure that everything runs smoothly.